EVilm1/WIKI-HACK-DJI-OSD/README.md

 ⚠️ **IMPORTANT:** Before rooting the googles, make sure that the googles and the VTX (Vista/AirUnit) are in the same version.<br />

 The software [DJI Assistant 2 FPV](https://www.dji.com/fr/downloads/softwares/dji-assistant-2-dji-fpv-series) allows you to check the version, upgrade or downgrade the firmware of the googles and the VTX.
-The version **``v01.00.06.06`` known as **``"606"``** is the most used and the one that fits best.
+The version **``v01.00.06.06``** known as **``"606"``** is the most used and the one that fits best.
+I did not test with other versions, it can work, the version ``606`` is just the most used, you can test...

 <!-- SERIALPORTS CONFIG -->
 ## Configure ports